tallhamer/MapApp/README.md

 <h3 align="center">MapApp</h3>

   <p align="center">
-    An example project to illustrate some of the [MapRT API](https://visionrt.com/our-solutions/maprt-api) integration possibilities.
+    An example project to illustrate some of the <a href="https://visionrt.com/our-solutions/maprt-api/">MapRT API</a> integration possibilities.
 The application is a standalone python application that connects to the MapRT API and provides DICOM plan validation and clearance map visualization.
     <br />
     <br />
     While the application seeks to simply show integration strategies with MapRT's API it does provide some useful clinical features that users may find useful in clinical practice.
-The application is provided MIT license and should be used in clinical practice at the users own risk.
+The application is provided MIT license and should be used in clinical practice at the user's own risk.
     <br />
     <a href="https://github.com/github_username/repo_name"><strong>Explore the docs »</strong></a>
     <br />